 There are now a number of Quaker Living Wage employer organisations, businesses, and area meetings.

-Quakers in Lancaster have set up a Quaker Living Wage campaign, and provide meetings with materials and information about how to become certified as a Living Wage employer.
+Quakers in Lancaster have set up a Quaker Living Wage campaign, and provide meetings with materials and information (offsite link) about how to become certified as a Living Wage employer.
 The Quaker Living Wage Campaign works with the Living Wage Foundation (offsite link) to help Quaker organisations become accredited Living Wage Employers.